California attorney general investigating LA redistricting

 Black and Latino constituents often build alliances in politics.
 But tensions and rivalries among groups separated by race, geography, partisanship or religion have a long history in Los Angeles and, indeed, the country.
 The friction can cross into housing, education and jobs — even prisons — as well as the spoils of political power.

-Candido Marez, 70, a retired business owner, said he wasn't surprised by Martinez's language, who is known for being blunt and outspoken.

-“Her words blew up this city.
-It is disgraceful," he said.
-“She must resign."
+Martinez stepped down from the leadership job and apologized Monday, saying she was ashamed of her racially offensive language in the year-old recording.
+She announced Tuesday that she would take a leave of absence from her council seat.

+Bonin has called for the three to resign and said he was deeply wounded by the taped discussion.

-The Los Angeles Times reported that the recording was posted on Reddit by a now-suspended user.
+The Los Angeles Times reported that the recording was posted on the social medial site Reddit by a now-suspended user.
 It is unclear who recorded the audio, who uploaded it to Reddit and whether anyone else was present.

-Biden press secretary Karine Jean-Pierre said Tuesday that the president wanted Martinez, de Leon and Cedillo to resign.

-“The language that was used and tolerated during that conversation was unacceptable, and it was appalling.
-They should all step down,” Jean-Pierre said.

 Credit: Ringo H.W.
 Chiu